 Wawanesa home insurance cost

-While average home insurance rates for Wawanesa are not available, the average cost of homeowners insurance throughout the nation is $2,153 per year for $300,000 in dwelling coverage, according to Bankrate’s research.
-California homeowners pay an average of $1,403 per year for the same amount of coverage.
+While average home insurance rates for Wawanesa are not available, the average cost of homeowners insurance throughout the nation is $2,285 per year for $300,000 in dwelling coverage, according to Bankrate’s research.
+California homeowners pay an average of $1,480 per year for the same amount of coverage.
 However, actual rates may vary depending on the age and construction materials of your home, square footage, claims history and more.
-If you want to compare cheap home insurance companies and are curious about how much a Wawanesa home insurance policy might cost for you, it can help to reach out to the company for a quote.
+If you want to compare cheap home insurance companies and are curious about how much a Wawanesa home insurance policy might cost, reach out to the company for a quote.

 Wawanesa customer satisfaction

-Wawanesa is not rated in the 2023 J.D.
-Power Home Insurance Study or the 2024 J.D.
-Power Property Claims Satisfaction Study.
-This is not a reflection of its claims or customer service; Wawanesa is a regional carrier and both studies focus on carriers with national availability.
+Wawanesa is not ranked in the J.D.
+Power 2024 U.S. Home Insurance Study, the 2025 U.S. Property Claims Satisfaction Study or the 2024 U.S. Insurance Digital Experience Study.
+This is not necessarily a reflection of its customer service, claims or digital tools; Wawanesa is a super-regional carrier and these studies focus on carriers with national availability.

 Wawanesa home insurance customer complaints

 Similar to its auto complaints, Wawanesa scored low for home insurance complaints as well.
-In 2021 it received three times the amount of complaints than a company of similar size.
+In 2022, it received nearly two and a half times the number of complaints compared to the average for a company of similar size.
 These scores indicate that customers are generally dissatisfied with the level of service they receive from Wawanesa.
-However, over the years the scores have vastly improved.
+However, over the years its complaint index has improved.

 Wawanesa home insurance discounts

 While rate data on the average cost of homeowners insurance with Wawanesa is unavailable, the carrier does offer discount opportunities.
-Those who want to find options for the best homeowners insurance company without breaking the bank may be able to take advantage of these savings opportunities to help save on their premium.
+Those who want to find the best options for coverage without breaking the bank may be able to take advantage of these savings opportunities with Wawanesa:

 Get personalized home insurance quotes